 Late Summer-Early Fall Soil Sampling and Analysis

-Post-harvest soil samples are primarily used to assess nitrogen management, but may also be used in nutrient budgeting of double or winter crops.

 Post-harvest soil samples must be taken after harvest of annual crops and before 3 inches of rainfall accumulates.
 Use September 1 as start date for tallying the accumulation of rainfall.

-If the soil sample is taken after 3 inches of rainfall accumulates or if the field was categorized as high or very high risk level the previous year (special condition S4.L Adaptive Management of Land Application Fields), the Permittee must take an additional composite soil sample at the next vertical foot to account for nutrient leaching:
+If the soil sample is taken after 3 inches of rainfall accumulates or if the field was categorized as high the previous year (special condition S4.L Adaptive Management of Land Application Fields), the Permittee must take an additional composite soil sample at the next vertical foot to account for nutrient leaching:

-Drier climates must collect an additional composite soil samples for the 24-36 inch depth.
+Drier climates must collect an additional composite soil samples for the 36-48 inch depth.